 The subtropical climate of the eastern coast of South Africa means that the area is warm all year round.
 However, the winter months are the most comfortable, as the humidity is not as intense as during the summer months.
 Visiting St Lucia will depend heavily on what you would like to see.
 Try to visit at the end of the winter from June to August.

 Those interested in the loggerhead and leatherback turtles must visit in high summer from November to February.
 The warm waters of the Indian Ocean make diving comfortable throughout the year, and the major animals like elephants, hippos, and crocodiles are also seen through winter and summer.
-For birders, the summer season is the best time to visit.
+For birders, summer is the best time to visit.

 In 1554, the area that is now St Lucia was called "Rio dos Medos do Ouro," which translates to "River of Golden Dunes" by the survivors of the Portuguese ship Sao Bento.
 Later, on 13 December 1575, the day of the feast of Saint Lucy, the estuary was named Santa Lucia by Manuel Peresterello.
 The British proclaimed St. Lucia as a township in 1822; by 1895, the St. Lucia Game Reserve was established 30km north of the town.
 Then, in 1971 following the establishment of the Ramsar Convention, the turtle beaches and coral reefs of Maputaland and the St. Lucia estuary were listed by the Convention on Wetlands of International Importance.
 The park was declared a UNESCO World Heritage Site in December 1999.